gschmutz/integration-architecture-workshop/08-camel-service/README.md

 [ad #2 - ftp://localhost:21/xml] FtpConsumer                    DEBUG Took 0.013 seconds to poll: xml
 ```

-Check with the ActiveMQ Web console that there is a message waiting for consumption in the queue `orders-xml` as shown in the screenshot below:
+Additionally, a message should have been sent to the AcitveMQ queue.
+Check with the ActiveMQ Web console (<http://integrationplatform:8161/admin>) that there is a message waiting for consumption on the queue `orders-xml` as shown in the screenshot below:

 ![Alt Image Text](./images/activemq-console-browse-queue.png "Edit Pom.xml")